ssardina-research/pddl2smv/README.md

-# PDD to SMV translators
+# PDDL to SMV translators

 This is a collection of translator from pddl format to smv format.
 They are all based on Fabio Patrizi first version to translate pddl files to [TLV](https://cs.nyu.edu/acsys/tlv/) files.